-The patterns workbook presented in this paper is our effort to tackle this problem of lack in actions taken with patterns.
-This is a new form of presenting pattern languages that allows the intended audience to think of the patterns in terms of their own context.
-If the readers work through the workbook and answer the questions, they are walked through a process of thinking about the problem statement of the pattern in their context, and then taking the first step towards solving it in the same process.
-As our first version of a patterns workbook, we will present the Change Making Patterns Workbook, created based on the Change Making Patterns presented in earlier papers [3][4].
-We have also designed and conducted a 10-day study tour in the Philippines in effort to put the workbook into practice.
-This paper will also report on the tour's contents and results to show the potential effectiveness of the patterns workbook.
+The pattern workbooks presented in this paper is our effort to tackle this problem of lack in actions taken with pattern.
+This is a new form of presenting pattern languages that allows users to think of the patterns in terms of their own context.
+If the readers work through the workbook and answer the questions, they are walked through a process of thinking the problem statement of the pattern in their context, and then taking the first step towards solving it in the same process.
+As our first version of a pattern workbook, we will present the Change Making Pattern Workbook, created based on the Change Making Patterns presented in earlier papers [3][4].
+We have also designed and conducted a 10-day study tour in the Philippines designed to put the workbooks to practice.
+This paper will also report on the tour's contents and results to show the potential effectiveness of the pattern workbook.

-2. PATTERNS WORKBOOKS
+2. Pattern Workbooks

-Patterns workbooks exist to enhance a learner's experience with a pattern language.
-In the workbook, each pattern is accompanied with a workbook page on which the readers can directly write in based on their own thoughts and experiences.
-The patterns workbook purposely leaves out parts of the activity section left blank for the audience to fill in.
-By filling in these blanks, the readers will be able to explore and understand the pattern in their own context.
-This property brings an important merit to the learner's pattern experience.
+Pattern workbooks exist to enhance a learner's experience with a pattern language.
+In the workbook, each pattern is accompanied with a workbook page which the users can directly write in based on the user's own thoughts and experiences.
+The pattern workbooks purposely leaves out parts of the description left blank for the users to fill in.
+By filling in these blanks in, the user will be able to explore and understand the pattern in their own context.
+This property brings an important merit to the user's pattern experience.
 This can be described by Christopher Alexander's theory of diagnosis and repair presented in his 1975 book The Oregon Experiment [5].